 “They’re trying to show that more and more people don’t necessarily trust the United States, are looking for an alternative, and wouldn’t mind signing up to use the GLONASS system,” Porras said.

 There’s also a safety-in-numbers approach to Russia’s sales pitch.
 The more countries dependent on GLONASS, the less likelihood there is for any one of them to try to hack it.
-“It is very tricky to want to mess with the U.S. GPS system,” Porras told Newlines, “in large part because you don’t know how widespread the implications can be.”
+“It is very tricky to want to mess with the U.S. GPS system,” Porras said, “in large part because you don’t know how widespread the implications can be.”
 Russia, he said, wants in on that deterrent capability.

-Another Western intelligence source told Newlines that GLONASS really isn’t a technological service at all but rather a power projection tool, an indicator that Russia, which has lately intervened or invaded a host of foreign countries and portrayed itself as a renascent great power, is once more a global force to be reckoned with.
+Another Western intelligence source said that GLONASS really isn’t a technological service at all but rather a power projection tool, an indicator that Russia, which has lately intervened or invaded a host of foreign countries and portrayed itself as a renascent great power, is once more a global force to be reckoned with.
 “In reality, Moscow lacks the space infrastructure to be a reliable partner,” the source said.
 “It’s focused on advancing its own national interest at the expense of other nations.”

 Šarunas Cerniauskas contributed to reporting